xaratustrah/iqtools/README.md

 ## Installation and usage

-#### Usage under Linux and OSX

-Runtime usage without compilation under Linux and OSX is pretty straight forward.
-Use **pip** to install missing libraries.

-#### Building GUI Binary under windows

-More general info on installation under Win can be found on this [gist](https://gist.github.com/xaratustrah/4efc5001f1bbcce47e02e2343ba29b87).
-Additionally following packages where installed using **pip**:
+More general info on python installation under Win and OSX can be found on this [gist](https://gist.github.com/xaratustrah/4efc5001f1bbcce47e02e2343ba29b87).
+Just remember to install missing packages, like `pyTDMS`.

-    matplotlib (1.5.1)
-    pyTDMS (0.0.3)
-    spectrum (0.6.1)

-Note that in the current version of the `spectrum`, the file `mtm.py` needs a patch.
-Replace the following line:

-	p = os.path.abspath(os.path.dirname(__file__))

-with:

-	if hasattr(sys, 'frozen'):
-		p = os.path.abspath(os.path.dirname(sys.executable))
-	else:
-		p = os.path.abspath(os.path.dirname(__file__))

-then perform the compilation.
-Note there is also a ready made package for spectrum that can be found [here](https://anaconda.org/carlkl/spectrum).

 #### Building OSX App

-More general info on installation under OSX can be found on this [gist](https://gist.github.com/xaratustrah/4f1ddb54b94386b4e8c311b905f03396).
-You also need the packages mentioned above.
 After making sure the run time version stars without any problems, you may like to build an app.
 You need to use `py2app`:

     python setup_osx.py py2app